Guide, Updated 15 May 2026

 What the DVSA ADI grading system measures

 Every UK Approved Driving Instructor (ADI) is graded by the DVSA on a standards check every 4 years (every 2 years for new ADIs in their first cycle).
 The check is a 60-minute observed lesson with a real learner; the DVSA examiner scores the lesson on 17 competencies across three areas: lesson planning, risk management, and teaching and learning strategies.
 Each competency is scored 0 to 3; the total out of 51 maps to a grade.
 Grade A (43+ out of 51) is the top tier; grade B (31 to 42) is the standard tier; below 31 fails the standards check and the ADI risks deregistration.
-Roughly 15 percent of UK ADIs hold grade A; roughly 75 percent hold grade B; the remaining 10 percent are either below grade B (on improvement plans) or in their first standards check cycle (provisional grade).
+Broadly, a minority of UK ADIs hold grade A, most hold grade B, and a smaller group are either below grade B (on improvement plans) or in their first standards check cycle (provisional grade); these proportions are indicative rather than a precise published breakdown.
 The grading system is the single best published indicator of instructor quality.

 The pass rate gap in detail